 - Participate in "mentoring" programs that allow you to share your skills and wisdom with younger work colleagues.

-- Begin to explore volunteer opportunities you can pursue in retirement that leverage your skill set, hidden talents, and interests.
+- Begin to explore encore careers and volunteer opportunities you can pursue in retirement that leverage your skill set, hidden talents, and interests.

 This information is intended to be educational and is not tailored to the investment needs of any specific investor.